chzerv/ansible-role-raspberry-pi/README.md

 - Create new users and set their passwords.
 - Configure sudoers.
 - Install extra packages.
-- Enable Debian buster-backports repository and install packages from there.
 - Install, customize and enable [log2ram](https://github.com/azlux/log2ram).

 ## Requirements